BenediktBeigang/Bachelor-Thesis/README.md

 # Bachelor-Thesis
-In my Bachelor-Thesis I want to use the rotating wheels of a wheelchair to do controller-inputs.
+I want to use the rotation of wheels of a wheelchair to control an emulated XBox-Controller.
 For my embedded-system I use an ESP32 (Board: DevKit C V4) and the MPU6050 Gyroscope.
-They are held together by an 3D-Printed Box that also contains a power bank for power-supply.
-On the other end is a .Net 6.0 Console Application receiving the data and using it to map the gyro-data to different controller-inputs.
-For example I simulated differently realistic wheelchairs or used the data to control one full controller-joy-stick and four controller-buttons.
-The goal is to use the wheelchair as a new method to move in Virtual-Reality without limitations and cause less motion-sickness.
+The components are held together by a 3D-printed box that also contains a power bank for power-supply.
+On the other end is a .Net 6.0 console application receiving the data and using it to map the gyro-data to different controller-inputs.
+As long as other software has XBox-Controller support, my Software can be used to control it.
+The longterm goal is to use the wheelchair as a new method to move in Virtual-Reality.

 ## Languages
 - C/C++